annajiat/CSE123-old/submission2/README.txt

-Link to unlisted youtube video: https://youtube.com/.....
+Link to unlisted YouTube video: https://youtube.com/.....

 Public link to the slide (Anyone on the internet can view without login):